cosynus-lix/sabbath/README.md

 ## Invariant verification of dynamical systems

-The script *verify.hs* runs the verification algorithms for polynomial dynamical systems.
+The script *verify.py* runs the verification algorithms for polynomial dynamical systems.

 Consider the dynamical system:
 $$\dot{x} = -2 * y$$